 Do you own any impressionist painting?
 Are you curious to know what they are worth?
-Our Experts can provide a free appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.
+Our Experts can provide an appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.

 The Impressionist movement

 The Impressionist movement emerged at the end of the 19th century and had a lasting impact on art history.

 With a desire to break away from the classical movement, artists freed themselves from pictorial conventions.
 On 15 April 1974, the first impressionist exhibition by Monet was held.
 Monet created a new pictorial aesthetic, which was a real scandal at a time when historical painting was the only art form considered worthy.
 However, with the help of art dealers such as Durand-Ruel, the Impressionists created a new art market from 1880 on.

 A group of artists thus found themselves immersed in these new characteristics and artistic openness, which depicted movements and forms without academicism or realistic rigour.